 In its earliest years (outside the literal purport of its linguistic and scriptural meaning) it conveyed the sense of a rational reinterpretation of prescriptive ‘Islam’.
 The large body of classical juristic thought that underpinned the Sunni Orthodoxy of the time was considered stoic and outdated.
 And so the ‘reformers’ coined the phrase ‘returning to the generation of the pious predecessors’ (‘salaf al-saalih’) to bypass centuries of ancient and medieval scholasticism in the liberating spirit of seeking a freer hand in their own interpretations.
 The intellectual trends that then followed the demise of Abduh, although subsumed within the mantle of his label, did not quite share his intellectual priorities and even less his spirit for independent enquiry.
 Decades later the label was adopted by the protagonists of the austere Wahhabism of Central Arabia now firmly entrenched within the religious structures of the Saudi Monarchy.

 It is generally believed that this may have happened through overtures made by Rida towards the emerging Saudi polity as he grew increasingly disillusioned by the pan-Arabists to whom he had originally oscillated.
-In gratitude to the funds he received from the then Saudi ‘Ruler’ he penned some works in praise of Muhammad Ibn Abdal Wahhab.
+In gratitude to the funds he received from the then Saudi ‘Ruler’ he penned some works in praise of Muhammad Ibn Abdal Wahhab – now presented as the “reformer”.

 However we interpret the actions of these unlikeliest of bedfellows, the earlier intellectual impulse of the original ‘Salafi’ reformers was eclipsed by the literalist impulse of a less tolerant movement.
 The Wahhabis thus evoked the label in the same vein as the original ‘Salafis’ to guarantee their own continuity with the prophetic teaching outside the teachings of mainstream Sunni Orthodoxy and its classical heritage.
 For their part, representatives of traditional Sunni Orthodoxy rejected both the modernist Salafis and the radically literalist Wahhabis as heretical.

-With the flow of Saudi money into Pakistan, the austere teachings of ‘Wahhabism’ followed suit.
+With the flow of Saudi money freely flowing into Pakistan courtesy of the Saudi-American partnership, the austere teachings of ‘Wahhabism’ followed suit.
 The sectarian movements that have gone on to destabilise Pakistan today in the full glare of international cameras, targeting the ‘popular cult’ of the country’s mainstream Islamic traditions (‘Sufism’) whilst being fervently anti-Shia have their origins in Zia’s stewardship of Pakistan’s highly outward Islamic ‘vision’.
+This is not to say General Zia was supportive of such ‘confrontations’ but it was he who, inadvertently, opened this pandora’s box in Pakistan.

 In this vein we shouldn’t conflate the reckless invasion of Iraq by Coalition forces as the genesis of the current sectarian conflict in the Middle East in what now appears to be the redrawing of national borders.
 Wherever the arena of these bloody conflicts, whatever their linear ‘causes’ and ‘effects’, however badly mismanaged the imposed ‘political settlements’ in the name of democracy, we cannot ignore the sub-layers of ‘Salafism’ that now fester at the level of a grassroots ‘consciousness’.